 GSC features live music, beach volleyball, slides, water sport activities, and a miniature straw market.

 Returning for tenders seemed a bit chaotic - no organized lines just a mass of people waiting to file through the checkpoint area.
 Tender ride was better on the way back.

-We shared a cabana rental with a family of three (the dad being the group Cruise Family Reunion organizer and our travel agent for this cruise).
+We shared a cabana rental with another family we were traveling with.
 Cabanas cost $299 and you receive: priority tendering, 8 bottles of water, fresh fruit plate, chips & salsa, and $50 toward specialty foods or any kind of drinks.
 Cabana attendants took our island BBQ lunch order and brought food to us so we didn't have to walk all the way back over and stand in the lines.
 They also brought our drinks, including the unlimited pop as that also was good on the island (unlike Princess).